 When to report:

 If the student denies responsibility and you are persuaded that there was no academic misconduct, that ends the matter.
 If, however, the student admits the violation, or if the student denies the misconduct but you still have suspicions, refer the matter to OSSJA.
-Referrals to OSSJA for suspected student misconduct must be sent to OSSJA within 60 days after the end of the quarter in which the alleged misconduct was discovered.
+Referrals to OSSJA for suspected student misconduct must be sent to OSSJA within 30 business days after the end of the quarter in which the alleged misconduct was discovered.

 How to report: